 In the last few months, major gold miners have been backed by institutional investors and other investors are slowly entering the sector again.
 M&A will continue to be an important driver for gold miners.
 Of the entire mining sector, gold is perhaps the most fragmented, and it is predicted that the gold industry and its investors would reap significant benefits from consolidation.

-In a turbulent market, many investors will base their investment strategy upon market movements and which assets are performing strongly.
+In a turbulent market, many investors will base their alternative investment capital strategy upon market movements and which assets are performing strongly.
 Often, it is not until the dust settles and some normality returns to the market that analysts can rationalise with hindsight the fundamentals behind such investments and why they proved successful.

 Investment into Gold- Backed ETFs reaches new records